Dead Man's Burden: Production

-When writing the script for Dead Man's Burden, Moshe wrote with the intent to cast the film with lesser known actors, as he didn't want "to bring in a big-name actor who didn’t look like they belong in that period."
+When writing the script for Dead Man's Burden, Moshe wrote with the intent to cast the film with lesser known actors, as he didn't want "to bring in a big-name actor who didn't look like they belong in that period."
 Moshe did not use storyboards, as the film had a tight budget and couldn't afford a storyboard artist, instead watching other Western films for inspiration and working closely with cinematographer Robert Hauer.
 Filming took place in New Mexico over an 18-day period, where the cast experienced freak storms that forced the cast to walk to the set but did not delay filming.

+Release

+The world premiere of Dead Man's Burden was held at the Los Angeles Film Festival on June 16, 2012.
+In October 2012, Cinedigm acquired the film's North American distribution rights.
+It was released in theaters on May 3, 2013.

 Reception

 On Rotten Tomatoes the film has an approval rating of 74% based on reviews from 19 critics.
-On Metacritic the film has a score of 76% based on 12 reviews, indicating "generally favorable reviews".
+On Metacritic the film has a score of 76% based on 12 reviews, indicating "generally favorable" reviews.

 Common elements praised in the film was Moshé's choice in cast, which Variety lauded as a highlight.
 In their mostly positive review IndieWire remarked that the lack of major stars and the choice to film a Western (which they saw as a "mostly defunct genre") could jeopardize commercial prospects.
 The New York Daily News's review was more mixed, as they felt that the "verbose period film has the complicated plot and tight pacing of a cable TV drama, which is then squashed into an indie-film paradigm."